AmineAndam04/BVCscrap/README.md

 ## Requirements
 In order to use BVCscrap you should download the following packages: requests, beautifulsoup4, lxml, json, and datetime.

-The outputs of this library are DataFrame, so Pandas should be installed
+The outputs of this library are DataFrames, so Pandas should be installed

 ## Installation
 Download the source code of the library [BVCscrap](https://github.com/AmineAndam04/BVCscrap/tree/main/BVCscrap) and put it in your working directory or  use